GeotrekCE/Geotrek-admin/docs/installation-and-configuration/installation.rst

 1. Add ``deb https://packages.geotrek.fr/ubuntu bionic main`` to APT sources list.
 2. Add https://packages.geotrek.fr/geotrek.gpg.key to apt keyring.
 3. Run ``apt-get update``
-4. If you want to use a local database, install PostGIS package (before installing Geotrek-admin, not at the same time).
+4. If you want to use a local database, install the pgRouting package by running ``sudo apt install -y postgresql-pgrouting wget software-properties-common`` (before installing Geotrek-admin, not at the same time).
-   If not, you must create database and enable PostGIS extension before.
+   If not, you must create database and enable PostGIS, pgRouting and pgcrypto extensions before.
 5. Install the Geotrek-admin package (``sudo apt install geotrek-admin``).

 .. note ::